 Amsterdam is sometimes referred to as the “Venice of the North”.
 The canals of Amsterdam date back to the 17th century and the “Golden Age” of the Netherlands.
 Canals were dug and built for defense and water management and actually fill a full quarter of Amsterdam’s surface area.
-Just imagine walking through the constant mud streets back in the 1600s prior to the canals!
-With more than 100 kilometres of canals, 1,500 bridges and 90 islands, there is a lot more to the canal system than meets the eye.
-The original and main canals, the Prinsengracht, Keizersgracht, Herengracht and Jordaan, were added to the UNESCO World Heritage List in 2010.
+Just imagine walking through the constant mud in the streets back in the 1600s prior to the canals!
+The history of the canals is fascinating and can be further explored at one of Amsterdam’s best museums, the Het Grachtenhuis Museum.

 You can feel and see the Dutch enthusiasm and spirit on this great You Tube video:

-To truly appreciate the canals, you really need to take a cruise.
+To truly appreciate the canals, you really need to take a canal cruise.
 It’s big business here.
 Over 3 million people take a cruise every year on a variety of different boats.
 Locals naturally cruise too – they are the ones eating, drinking and having a great time.
 Like a picnic on the water.
 The locals could cruise all day in their own boat; for the rest of us, it’s normally a 60 – 90 minute trip.
 Unlike a canal cruise in Venice, this is not a slow moving boat with a gondolier.
 The boat moves quickly- there is a lot of Amsterdam canal to see.
 Our boat captain tells us his boat is the oldest in operation- about 200 years old with a large rudder for steering.
 He knows every turn, every canal and water levels.
 The route for today’s cruise is totally dependent on the water level.
 Most canals are narrow and bridges are low.
 As I’m speaking with the Captain on the aft deck, I duck several times as we pass under low bridges.
 There is so much to see along the way – the canals themselves, bridges, house boats, historic buildings, people.
 Life in Amsterdam.